SeverinJo/expass1/dat250-expass6.md

 ##  Problems & how I solved them

+# Getting used to new tech
+Reading the tutorials and understanding this new software, as well as getting it up and running with docker took some time before figuring it out and getting it to work.

+# Testing
+Another challenge was setting up a system to test that messages are received and in the correct format.
+This was done with the messaging.http scratch.

 # Tools
 For solving this I relied on code examples from lectures, online documentation and AI tools.